nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->The Great Wall of China was originally created to keep Chuck Norris out.
-It failed miserably.
+>It is said that looking into Chuck Norris' eyes will reveal your future.
+Unfortunately, everybody's future is always the same: death by a roundhouse-kick to the face.
 <!-- /joke -->

-*Last update: Mon, 10 May 2021 22:26:25 GMT*
+*Last update: Mon, 10 May 2021 23:21:35 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)